kassemanis/Smile_Detection_notebook/README.md

-# Smile Detection Jupyter Notebook
+# Smile Detection Project on a Jupyter Notebook

 This Jupyter Notebook provides a Python implementation for smile detection using TensorFlow, Keras, OpenCV, and Haar Cascades.